lavrahq/response-docs/users/FAQ.md

 ## Why do I see the dark theme?

 You may notice that you see the dark theme in Response by default while others may not.
 This is due to your Operating System preference.
 You can override this setting using `Preferences` or by changing your OS settings to prefer light instead of dark.

+## Why does Response flicker when first loading?

+Ah, yes.
+This can be annoying for sure.
+This is due to the theme being automaticlly set based on your OS preference and the OS preference is different than the theme you've selected either as a User or Browser preference in Response.
+The flicker often won't happen at all, it depends on how quickly your browser updates the style based on your preferences.